kepterne/cson/README.md

 # cson
+## or How I Learned to Stop Worrying and Love the shm
+I am open to all ideas, contrubitions and suggestions.

+I hate json, I really really hate it.

+I hate oversized, overcomplicated, overused json libraries.

+I needed to access settings saved in json file, and if settings changed do some stuff.

+And fill some data in json files (e.g. scan for onvif cameras, and fill a json file with details of these cameras), and in another app display streams from these cameras with a layout stored in a json file.

+This code helped me a lot.
+I learned a lot from hundreds of github users, so I wanted to give back a little.

+Code may be complex and quirky because I am quirky and complex too.
+If you hate that and want to clean and fix it, be my guest.

+I would love to have a collaborator or two of any kind.

+**I hate json.**

 ## What is it
 It is a very simple **c / c++** library to handle json.
 ## Platforms